 - Both parties will then begin the discussion of awarding theprize.
 This is in the event of an investment prize and/or an in-kind prize.

 - Be prepared to work with your prize sponsors very soon after the competition.
 This means to save some time the week after the RBPC for video conferencing, telephone calls and emails on moving forward with your prize.

-- Before receiving any cash prizes, a representative from the startup management team will need to fill out a W9 or W8-BEN (for international citizens) and submit contact details.
-This will be done through an online portal to Rice University’s Payables Department.
+- Before receiving any cash prizes, a representative from the startup management team will need to register with the Rice University payments portal; this includes uploading a W9 or W8-BEN (for international citizens) and submitting contact details.
 The RBPC Director will work with each cash prize recipient on how to fill out the form, which will start the process of receiving your prize money.